« Visit Fantastic Pest Control

 What do gnats look like?

-Now that you’ve learned what exactly are gnats, it’s time to talk about their appearance.
+Now that you’ve learned what exactly gnats are, it’s time to talk about their appearance.
 Below you’ll find a detailed description of the 3 most common types of household gnats – fruit flies, fungus gnats, and drain flies.

 Fruit flies